Make-School-Courses/SPD-1.3-Team-Software-Project/README.md

 - Pass the final summative assessment >=75%
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences

-## Attendance
-Just like any job, attendance at Make School is required and a key component of your success.
-Attendance is being onsite from 9:30 to 5:30 each day, attending all scheduled sessions including classes, huddles, coaching and school meetings, and working in the study labs when not in a scheduled session.
-Working onsite allows you to learn with your peers, have access to support from TAs, instructors and others, and is vital to your learning.

-Attendance requirements for scheduled sessions are:
-- No more than two no call no shows per term in any scheduled session.
-- No more than four excused absences per term in any scheduled session.

-Failure to meet these requirements will result in a PIP (Participation Improvement Plan).
-Failure to improve after the PIP is cause for not being allowed to continue at Make School.

-## Class Assignments
-### Coding Projects
-**All coding projects will require a minimum of 10 commits, and must take place throughout the entirety of the course**

-- **Good Example:** 40+ commits throughout the length of the course, looking for a healthy spattering of commits each week (such as 3-5 per day).
-- **Bad Example:** 10 commits on one day during the course and no others.
-Students who do this will be at severe risk of not passing the class.
-- **Unacceptable Example:** 2 commits the day before a project is due.
-Students who do this should not expect to pass the class.

-#### Why are we doing this?

-We want to encourage best practices that you will see working as a professional software engineer.
-Breaking up a project by doing a large amount of commits helps engineers in the following ways:

-- It's much easier to retrace your steps if you break your project/product/code up into smaller pieces
-- It helps with being able to comprehend the larger problem, and also will help with your debugging (i.e. finding exactly when you pushed that piece of broken code)
-- It allows for more streamlined, iterative communication in your team, as it's much easier to hand off a small change to someone (updating a function) than a huge one (changed the architecture of the project)

-Through this requirement, we hope to encourage you to think about projects with an iterative, modular mindset.
-Doing so will allow you to break projects down into smaller milestones that come together to make your fully-realized solution.

 ## Information Resources